Black Sabbath (film): Filming

 Black Sabbath was made at the end of production of The Girl Who Knew Too Much during an eight-week period between February and March 1963.
 American International's involvement with the film allowed Salvatore Billitteri of Titra Sound Corporation to be on set to supervise the film for dubbing on its English-language release.
 As the film was going to be dubbed in different languages, actors could no longer phonetically pronounce their dialogue as it had to be done rhythmically to match various languages.
 Billitteri was also on set to give suggestions to Bava on how to make his film more appropriate for American audiences, which led to decreasing the amount of violence in the film.
 The film was first conceived under the title The Fear.

 Bava wanted to include a contemporary story which led to the development of "The Telephone".
 "The Telephone" has been described as one of Bava's first attempts at a giallo film.
 The giallo film is a style of Italian film that involves a murder mystery that emphasized stylish visuals, flamboyant music and violence.
 "The Telephone" was Bava's first color film that attempted to emulate the visual style of the covers that appeared on giallo digests.
 Some of the set pieces for "The Telephone" were taken from the black-and-white giallo film The Girl Who Knew Too Much (1962).

 "The Wurdulak" was the last of the short films to be shot, with shooting commencing on either February 25 or 27.
 While filming, Karloff contracted pneumonia, which led to him having to rely on oxygen tanks after production ended.
 Bava was initially going to end the film on a shot of Jacqueline Pierreux's dead character.
 On the last day of filming, Billitteri suggested to not end the film on such a bleak image and told Bava to change it.
-Bava changed the ending to Boris Karloff's character of Gorka on horseback who cautions the audience to watch out for vampires.
+Bava changed the ending to Boris Karloff's character of Gorca on horseback who cautions the audience to watch out for vampires.
 The camera then pans back revealing he is on a stuffed horse revealing the studio set and simulated effects.